 Yes!
 We have plenty of supervised spaces for students to eat before and after class.
 Out of consideration for those with allergies, we kindly ask that you don’t pack peanut or tree nut products of any kind and that food is not shared with other students.

-A: Classes range in size from 3 to 10 students.
+A: Classes range in size from 4 to 10 students.
 The small class sizes allow teachers to personalize the content of their classes to the skill, knowledge, and comfort levels of their students.
 Students are also able to develop deeper connections with their teacher and their peers.

 A: All teachers are expected to submit a summative assessment on each student at the end of each session.
 Teachers will conduct diagnostic and formative assessments of students’ knowledge throughout the term through various hands-on activities, written work or presentations.

-A: Tuition for the 12-week in-person Fall and Spring sessions ranges from $400 (60 minutes per week) to $650 (90 minutes per week).
+A: Tuition for the 12-week in-person Fall and Spring sessions ranges per course from $400 (60 minutes per week) to $650 (90 minutes per week) unless otherwise noted.
 Additional lab or materials fees of $25-$75 may apply and will be added to the tuition.
 Tuition for Summer and Online classes varies based on session length and class duration.
 No payment is due until your child’s class placement is confirmed, at which time, a non-refundable $50 deposit is required per confirmed class.
 The tuition less the paid deposits is due after the first class meeting.